-Vietnam is a unique country providing extensive opportunities for those willing to spend time to understand the market.
+Vietnam Vietnam is a unique country providing extensive opportunities for those willing to spend time to understand the market.
 Although not without its problems, Vietnam's economy continues to expand and modernise, and with the opening up of previously restricted industries and sectors to meet WTO commitments; opportunities continue to develop.
+Further growth is being stimulated through bi-lateral Free Trade Agreements (e.g. South Korea) and others such as the EU Vietnam Free Trade Agreement and the CPTPP.